 The TaTME course is an intensive two-day, hands-on course enabling surgeons to become familiar with the ins and outs of the TaTME (trans anal reversed total mesorectal excision) technique.
 This requires both single-port and specific anatomical and technical skills.

-The first day is a combination of a live TaTME procedure in theatre, lectures and discussions involving technique and pitfalls of TaTME surgery.
+The first day at the location VU medical center, is a combination of a live TaTME procedure in theatre, lectures and discussions involving technique and pitfalls of TaTME surgery.
 We focus on a small group of participants ensuring optimal feedback and discussions.

-The second day the surgeons will have hands-on cadaver-based training with proctors after a demonstration of the anatomy.
-The procedural setup, the pursestring suture, the dissection and the anastomosis can be trained in fresh frozen cadavers, in the cadaver lab, two surgeons per cadaver.
+The second day at the location Amsterdam Skills Center, the surgeons will have hands-on cadaver-based training with proctors after a demonstration of the anatomy.
+The procedural setup, the pursestring suture, the dissection and the anastomosis can be trained in fixed for life cadavers, in the cadaver lab, two surgeons per cadaver.

 A website with accessible information and newsletters is supporting the course.